grahams11/FIN-GURU/LEGITIMACY_REVIEW.md

 - Market conditions change rapidly
 - Use proper risk management

-**Should you trust the exit targets and hold days?** YES, with caution
-- Exit prices are mathematically accurate for projected ROI
-- Hold days are optimal windows, not guarantees
+**How to use these recommendations:**
+1. Use as directional guidance for potential opportunities
+2. Verify actual premium costs with your broker
+3. Re-calculate ROI using real broker prices
+4. Adjust contract quantities based on actual costs
-- Always monitor positions and adjust based on actual market movement
+5. Monitor positions and adjust based on market movement